 Designing Green Cities – Forest Urbanism

 Last year, we organised a successful lecture series on designing green cities.
-This year, we are continuing this successful formula.
-In autumn 2023, we will organise a series of three lectures with once again with engaging, international speakers.
+This year, we have continued this successful formula.
+In autumn 2023, we organised a series of three lectures with again exciting, international speakers.

-This lecture series offers designerly perspectives on greening cities and bridges theory and practice in landscape architecture, urban design, urban forestry and urban ecology.
-The series addresses the integrative and exploratory capacities of design through illuminating discourses that take the landscape as basis to create healthy, climate proof and socio-ecologically inclusive cities.
-Speakers from practice and academia exchange ideas and showcase practical applications of landscape-based urbanism, forest urbanism and ecological urbanism.
+This lecture series offers design perspectives on greening cities and bridges theory and practice in landscape architecture, urban design, urban forestry and urban ecology.
+The series focuses on the integrative and exploratory capacities of design through enlightening discourses that take the landscape as the basis for creating healthy, climate-resilient and socio-ecologically inclusive cities.
+Speakers from practitioners and academia exchange ideas and demonstrate practical applications of landscape urbanism, forest urbanism and ecological urbanism.